Crossgrips Review: Way Better Than a Regular Doorway Pullup Bar!

-I also tried to take it with me on a domestic holiday once, but when I got to my lodge, the doors were wider than a standard door, and it wouldn’t fit properly.
+I also threw it in the back of my car to take it with me on a trip once, but when I got to my lodge the doors were wider than a standard door and it wouldn’t fit properly.

 I’ve now found something much better!
 Enter Crossgrips:

 Recently, I discovered something called Crossgrips from Jayflex Fitness.

 Long story short, they’re fantastic, so I reached out to them and asked if we could set up an affiliate deal, because I wanted to promote them all over the place.